 6. Good to Great: Why Some Companies Make the Leap…And Others Don’t

-Summary: Famous business management book by Jim Collins with much to make fun of b/c it touts Fannie Mae and Circuit City, among other failed firms.
+Summary: Famous business management book by Jim Collins with much to make fun of because it touts Fannie Mae and Circuit City, among other failed firms.
 BUT – the sections about Level 5 Leadership, culture, missions and having the “right people on the bus” are invaluable.
-Collins’ books are great to read no matter what b/c enormous amounts of research go into the books and into the conclusions he draws.
+Collins’ books are great to read no matter what because enormous amounts of research go into the books and into the conclusions he draws.

 7. Built to Last: Successful Habits of Visionary Companies

 Summary: Another classic by the “Good to Great” author.
 You don’t need one great idea to start a great company.
 You need the freedom to embrace lots of ideas.
 Great companies have a Core Ideology that survives in all times (Apple – think different; Walmart – low prices; Amazon – innovation and eliminating friction).
 Visionary companies are like a cult – everybody is part of it.
 JVM embraces much of what this book is about.
 And again – Collins does an enormous amount of research.

 8. The Big Leap: Conquer Your Hidden Fear and Take Life to the Next Level

 Summary: A Stanford PhD Psychologist is the author.
 We all have “Upper Limits” (from our childhoods) that hold us back from achieving our best life.
 Recognize and overcome them, and achieve much more.